-A little bit better is the cousin to Coracle - the short and broad type of rowing-boat
+A little bit better is the cousin to Coracle - the short and nearly square type of rowing-boat

-Thousand years ago the shown type of cargo ship (knar) verified their seaworthiness serving the sail route from North of Europa to Iceland, Greenland and Canada.
+Thousand years ago the shown type of cargo ship (knarr) verified their seaworthiness serving the trade route from North of Europa to Iceland, Greenland and to America.

-The few words to say is, that with longer hull relative to beam (high length /beam ratio) we gained speed, and the Norlandsboat could be a lovely example of this.
+The few words to say is, that with longer hull relative to beam (high length /beam ratio) we gained speed in relation to load capasity, and the Norlandsboat could be a lovely successor of this.
 This type was in common use until around 70 years ago.

 The Floating Square Hulls >>> RAFTS